TIRE SEALANT FAQ’S

 Will it affect my tire’s warranty?

-The Permashield™ Tire Sealant TS series formulas with DuPont™ Kevlar® fiber are designed specifically for passenger vehicles and work with all major tire pressure monitoring systems (TPMS).
-They are designed to maintain or improve tire balance and ride characteristics in both slow and high speed driving conditions.
-They will prevent flats from punctures up to 1/4″ (6mm) in diameter in the protected tread area.
+The Permashield® Tire Sealant TS series formulas contain a proprietary blend of specialized aramid fibers are created specifically for passenger vehicles.
+They are safe to install with all major tire pressure monitoring systems (TPMS) and will maintain or improve tire balance and ride characteristics in both slow and high speed driving conditions.
+They are designed to prevent flats from punctures up to 1/4″ (6mm) in diameter in the protected tread area.

-The Permashield™ Tire Sealant HD formula with DuPont™ Kevlar® fiber is an industrial-grade formula designed specifically for industrial and commercial uses, such as construction, mining, farming, trucking, and other large vehicles.
-It is also designed for ATV and similar off-road vehicle use.
-The HD formula works under extreme conditions and can seal punctures in the protected area of the tire of up to 1/2″ (12mm) in diameter.
+The Permashield® Tire Sealant HD dosage is a higher dosage designed specifically for industrial and large commercial uses such as construction, mining, farming and trucking.
+It is also compatible with ATV and similar off-road vehicle use.
+The HD dosage works under more extreme conditions and can seal punctures in the protected area of the tire of up to 1/4″ (6mm) in diameter.

 Will it cause TPMS failure?